Skinamarink: Filming

 Skinamarink makes use of subtitles for certain lines of dialogue.
 Ball said, "The subtitles do originally appear in the script because I wanted to experiment with them.
 I've seen it quite a bit in analog horror on the internet.
 I thought it would be neat to play with scenes where we could hear people talking but it was so quiet we could only understand them with subtitles.
 And then when I got to editing there were certain scenes where, in retrospect, a scene is originally subtitled but the way they said something sounded good so we kept the audio.
 It was a fun little process."

+Influences and references

+Ball cited the work of filmmakers Chantal Akerman, Stan Brakhage, Maya Deren, Stanley Kubrick, and David Lynch as influences on Skinamarink.
+He also named the avant-garde film Wavelength (1967) and the slasher film Black Christmas (1974) as inspirations, saying, "Black Christmas has a lot of shots where there's just panning.
+I would refer to it when talking with my director of photography, who hadn't seen Black Christmas: 'This is my Black Christmas shot.'"

+The cartoons seen on the television in Skinamarink are in the public domain, including Somewhere in Dreamland (1936) and The Cobweb Hotel shorts, Balloon Land (1935), and Prest-O Change-O (1939).

 Release

 Festival screenings and leak

-Skinamarink premiered at the 26th Fantasia International Film Festival in Montreal, Canada, on July 25, 2022.
-Skinamarink then screened at several other festivals, including some which offered at-home viewing options.
+Skinamarink premiered at the 26th Fantasia International Film Festival in Montreal on July 25, 2022.
+Skinamarink then screened at several other festivals, including some which offered at-home viewing options, with its American debut at Anomaly Film Festival in Rochester, New York.
 Due to a technical issue, one of the festival platforms allowed the film's digital file to be pirated.
-This version was repeatedly uploaded to YouTube, and excerpts to TikTok, Reddit, and Twitter, where it attracted considerable word-of-mouth acclaim.
-A number of videos on TikTok deemed it one of the scariest films ever made, with one video asserting that it "is traumatizing everyone on TikTok".
+This version was repeatedly uploaded to YouTube with excerpts posted to Reddit, TikTok, and Twitter, where it attracted considerable word-of-mouth acclaim.
+A number of TikTok videos deemed it one of the scariest films ever made, with one video asserting that it "is traumatizing everyone on TikTok".
 Ball expressed disappointment that the film was pirated, but was thankful for the positive reaction.